Sour Cream Peach Pecan Pie

 This post may contain affiliate links.
 If you click on one and make a purchase, we may earn a small commission at no extra cost to you.
 We only recommend products we genuinely love.

-Award Winning Peach Pie Recipe
+Easy Sour Cream Peach Pecan Pie Recipe

 This peach pie, made by Sherrell Dikes of Arkansas, took first place in the Great American Pie Show back in 2009 and I’ve been making it ever since (with some alterations for added flavor and cornstarch, so it would set properly.)
 Made with fresh peaches, peach preserves, a creamy filling, and streusel crumb topping, it’s my go-to peach pie and trumps all others.